 At Manchester we offer integrated foundation programmes on campus for courses in science and engineering and at nearby Xaverian College for biological sciences.

-We also work with our foundation partner INTO Manchester to provide other pathways to courses at the University.
+We also work with our foundation partner INTO Manchester to provide pathways guaranteeing an offer or interview to study at the University.

 Which nationalities need to do a foundation course